301-926-2256 [email protected]

 The Mayor is responsible for all intergovernmental relationships and activities.

-For Councilors with no contact information listed below, please refer to the phone numbers and email addresses shown in the Town Directory.
-If you do not have a Directory, please call the Town Office at 301-926-2256, or email the Town Office at [email protected].
+Need to contact the Town Office at 301-926-2256, or email the Office at [email protected].
 Want to write the mayor and all councilors?
 Please write to [email protected].

 Contracts